walliscode/SteamRot/README.md

 ## Game Running

 The Game Engine (and thus the SteamRot game) is initiated by creating a GameEngine object and calling the [RunGame](#rungame) method.

 ### RunGame

 Still within the GameEngine object, the RunGame method creates a while loop (the game loop) that will run until a simulation limit is reached or the user quits the game.

 The game loop calls a series of methods that will update the game state:

 1. sUserInput: handles external user input (such as with a mouse or keyboard).
 1. UpdateSystems: updates all internal logic that affect the game state.
-1. Render: draws the game state to the screen.
+1. sRender: draws the game state to the screen (handled by the display manager).

 ## Style Guide